scala-montreal/scalaxercise/README.md

 In the test sources you will find tests cases.
 Some are completed and serves as examples.
 Some are marked as ignore.
 The idea is to put the test active and make it pass one by one.

-I suggest starting with the functions package followed by collections, patternmatching and exceptions.
+I suggest starting with the functions package followed by collections, recursive, patternmatching and exceptions.